SlimeVR/SlimeVR-Docs-Site/slimevr-setup.md

 1. Start SteamVR, go to **Settings** > **Manage Add-Ons**.
 Check if SlimeVR exists here, set it to **On**.

    ![img](https://eiren.cat/XHKh)
-1. Start SlimeVR Server, restart SteamVR.
+1. Go to SlimeVR Server folder and double-click `run.bat` to start the server.
-1. You should see 3 trackers active in SteamVR:
+1. Restart SteamVR.
+Now you should see 3 trackers active in SteamVR:

    ![img](https://eiren.cat/Dhh2)
-1. You should see HMD tracker position and rotation change as you move your headset around (interface subject to major changes!)
+1. In SlimeVR Server, you should see HMD tracker position and rotation change as you move your headset around (interface subject to major changes!):

    ![img](https://eiren.cat/Wf2v)

-### Install USB Drivers
+### Install USB driver

+If you are using DIY trackers, refer to the same step in [Updating the tracker firmware](upload_firmware_guide.md#4-install-device-drivers).

-Install USB driver from here: [https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE)
+Otherwise, install USB driver from here: [https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE](https://cdn.sparkfun.com/assets/learn_tutorials/8/4/4/CH341SER.EXE).

 ## Connect trackers

-1. Start SlimeVR Server.
+> **Note:** If you are using DIY trackers and have hardcoded the WiFi credentials, you can skip these steps.

-1. Turn a tracker on and connect it to your PC's USB.
+1. Turn a tracker on and connect it to your PC's USB port.
 1. In SlimeVR Server, click **WiFi**.
 1. In the opened **WiFi Settings** window, enter your wifi credentials in **Network name** and **Network password** fields, then click **Send**.
-1. If all work fine, you'll see the message `[OK] CMD SET WIFI OK: New wifi credentials set, reconnecting` and in a few seconds, you will see the tracker appear in the SlimeVR Server window.
+1. If all work fine, you'll see the message `[OK] CMD SET WIFI OK: New wifi credentials set, reconnecting` and in a few seconds, you will see the tracker appear in SlimeVR Server.
-1. Close the **WiFi Settings** window.
+1. Close the **WiFi Settings** window and disconnect the tracker.
-1. Repeat steps 2 to 6 for each tracker.
+1. Repeat the steps for each tracker.

 ![img](https://cdn.discordapp.com/attachments/852339724731154494/867484289775042570/unknown.png)

+### Troubleshooting

+If all trackers don't show up, this can be caused by Windows Firewall blocking the connection.
+To fix this, go to SlimeVR Server folder and run `firewall.bat` as administrator.

 If some trackers don't show up, try turning them off and on again.
 You can rotate tracker around and see it change rotation in the server to figure out which tracker is which.